klaudhaus/lit-up/README.md

 ```

 In this case, rerendering will occur between each update, and the `data` and `event` parameters are passed forwards along the chain.

-Note that even if you don't wish to pass specific update data when calling `up` directly from JavaScript, you still need the second set of parentheses, as the result of `up` itself is a function.

 ## Application structure